A Sunnier Future - KION546

 FORECAST & ALERTS

-Rest of Monday: Becoming partly cloudy on the coast and mostly sunny inland.
-Slightly warmer on the coast with highs in the upper 50s to mid 60s, and warmer inland with highs in the mid 60s to low 80s.
-Onshore winds pick up in the afternoon and early evening.

-Overnight: Low clouds for the coast and most inland valleys.
-Lows in the mid 40s to low 50s.
+Overnight: Low clouds a little slower to thicken tonight, but will eventually cover the coast and inland valleys.
+Patchy drizzle possible.
+Expect lows in the 40s to around 50ºF for most areas.
+Breezy in the valleys and gaps.

 Tuesday: Becoming mostly sunny for all areas.
-Warmer, with coastal highs in the 60s and 70s-80s inland.
-Gusty onshore winds at times in the afternoon and evening.
+Warmer, with coastal highs in the 60s to low 70s with 70s-80s inland.
+Gusty onshore winds at times.

 ***GALE WARNING***